 To alleviate the economic and cultural burden on any one state, the U.S. government dispersed the refugees to all 50 states, which was actually counterproductive to the refugees.
 They later relocated to find jobs, housing, and be reunited with family and friends, so ultimately they formed cluster communities for support.
 While some are doing well, many struggle with the trauma of war and escape.
 The media often portrays refugees as faceless and nameless; therefore, we want to highlight the humanity of the people behind these headlines by showing the consequences of war and what happens to refugees over 40 years after a war ends.

 Dr. Linda Trinh Vo is the Director of Viet Stories and Professor in the Department of Asian American Studies.
 Tram Le is the Associate Director of Viet Stories.
-Viet Stories Advisory Committee members include Dr. Vicki L. Ruiz, Professor, Department of History and Chair of Chicano/Latino Studies; Dr. James Kyung-Jin Lee, former Chair and Associate Professor of the Department of Asian American Studies; Dr. Thuy Vo Dang, Archivist, Orange County and Southeast Asian Archive Center and Inaugural Project Director for Viet Stories (now titled Associate Director); Audra Eagle Yun, UCI Libraries’ Head of Special Collections; Christina J. Woo, Research Librarian for Chicano/Latino Studies, Linguistics, Women’s Studies, and Athletics; Rina Carvalho, Department Manager, Department of Asian American Studies; and Daniel Do-Khanh, Esq., former President, Vietnamese American Community Ambassadors (VACA)-UCI alumni chapter.
+Viet Stories Advisory Committee members include Dr. Vicki L. Ruiz, Professor, Department of History and Chicano/Latino Studies; Dr. James Kyung-Jin Lee, Associate Professor of the Department of Asian American Studies; Dr. Thuy Vo Dang, Curator, Orange County and Southeast Asian Archive Center; Audra Eagle Yun, UCI Libraries’ Head of Special Collections; Christina J. Woo, Research Librarian for Chicano/Latino Studies, Linguistics, Women’s Studies, and Athletics; Robert Escalante, Management Services Officer for the Department of Asian American Studies; Linh Kochan, Principal Software Engineer at Dell EMC Technologies; and Daniel Do-Khanh, Esq., former President, Vietnamese American Community Ambassadors (VACA)-UCI alumni chapter.
 Viet Stories is grateful for assistance by multiple staff from the UCI Libraries, including Mark Vega, Programmer, and Sylvia Irving, Graphic Designer.

-We wish to thank Michelle Light, formerly UCI Libraries’ Head of Special Collections, and Matthew McKinley, former Digital Projects Specialist, for their contributions to the digitalization of the interviews as well as Caroline McGuire and Kasey Ning, former Department Managers, Department of Asian American Studies.
+We wish to thank Michelle Light, formerly UCI Libraries’ Head of Special Collections, and Matthew McKinley, former Digital Projects Specialist, for their contributions to the digitalization of the interviews as well as Caroline McGuire, Kasey Ning, and Rina Carvalho, former Department Managers, Department of Asian American Studies.